 They belong to the family of carnations and have a peculiar spicy aroma when they bloom.
 Some believe the plant is named after William Shakespeare.

 Hardy in zones 6-9, with proper care Dianthus Chinesis does great as a container plant.
 China pink usually live a short life rarely surviving more than two years, making them more of a biennial than a perennial.

 Perennial types include Cottage, Grass Pinks, Cheddar and these have a peculiarity in foliage color.
 The foliage is blue-gray in color for all these and sometimes also comes in a rainbow of colors.

 Many growers love firewitch flowers and the perennial plant itself as they make a great border plant for zones 3-9.
-Its petals appear deep pink and magenta, while exuding a lovely, fragrant scent like cloves.
+Its fringed petals appear deep pink and magenta, while exuding a lovely, fragrant scent like cloves.

 Another perennial plant that gardeners love is the Dianthus superbus, also known as superb pink or fringe pink.
 Its flowers hold beautiful colors ranging from subtle pale pink, to a lavish, deep-lilac.